WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/Contributing.md

 ### Getting Started

 The **first step** to edit or create notes is to **check out the WWDCNotes Git repository**.
 The easiest way to do this is to press the "Clone Repo in Xcode" button at the top of this page.
 Then, just confirm the `main` branch and choose the folder you want to clone it to.
+Alternatively, you can manually clone [the repository from GitHub](https://github.com/WWDCNotes/WWDCNotes) and open the project in Xcode.

 From there, there are two possible paths for you: